petrakisgeo/Digital_Image_Analysis/README.md

-# Digital_Image_Analysis
+# Image Digital Processing
-Digital Image Filtering and Compression examples in Matlab.
+Digital Filtering and Compression of Images examples in Matlab.

 These were parts of exercises for the course "Digital Processing and Analysis of Images", Faculty of ECE, University of Patras.